ARam2142/Employee-Directory-reaction/README.md

 # Employee-Directory-reaction

-Background
+# Background
 In this application you can view all the employees of your company.
 This should have the functionality to sort and filter by category.
 I will work on it when I understand react better and learn to code the logic required.
+This was very challenging.

-UserStory
+# UserStory
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.

-Technologies
+# Technologies
 Javascript

 HTML